Adult Classes

 with Leigh Roberts

-Through a series of one-week and two-week projects, the course explores expressive mark-making using pastel and acrylic in combination with watercolour.
-Texture will be created using materials such as salt, baking powder, and other mediums that can be rubbed on and built up to produce a wide range of effects.
-Stencils and collage will also be introduced as an optional part of the process.
+Expressive mark-making is encouraged through the use of pastel and acrylic alongside watercolour.
+Texture will be created using materials such as salt, baking powder, and other surface techniques that can be built up and refined.
+Stencils and collage will also be incorporated as part of the process.

 About Adult Term Classes